Nasīr al-Dīn al-Tūsī

 Mary Jane West-Eberhard (1941-) publishes Developmental Plasticity and Evolution, which focuses on the role of environmentally generated variation in evolution and speciation.

 Neanderthal genome sequenced

-Richard Green and colleagues publish a draft sequence of the Neanderthal genome, suggesting that Neanderthals exchanged genes with modern humans.
+Richard Green and colleagues publish a draft sequence of the Neanderthal genome, suggesting that that Neanderthals and modern humans interbred.

 Exciting evolutionary biology research continues to this day.